minio/kes-docs/content/tutorials/kes-for-minio.md

    ```

    The identity `02ef5321ca409dbc7b10e7e8ee44d1c3b91e4bf6e2198befdebee6312745267b` is a unique fingerprint of the public key in `client.crt`.
+   Use this API key identity to validate the MinIO client to the KES server.

-   You can re-compute it at anytime:
+   You can re-compute the identity from the same certificate at any time:

    ```sh
    $ kes identity of client.crt